somani-rahul/Speech-to-translate/README.md

-# voice_to_translate
+# This is an explanation for speech to translate app
 This is a readme file
-This app converts your voicet to text of a certain language.
+This app converts your voice to text of a certain language.

 ## Getting Started